Analyzing your content by running Vale from the command line

 Enter the

-linter command by using the following syntax:$ vale <target_file_name> --<option> > <output_file_name>
+valelinter command by using the following syntax:$ vale <target_file_name> --<option> > <output_file_name>Where:

 -